mikespook/iteabox/README.md

 # iTeaBox
-This is the repo for my ESP8266 based devices.
+This is the repo for the ESP8266 based devices.

 # Libraries